 What Will I Look Like?

-That depends.
+Firstly, that depends.
 Traditional metal braces are quite visible.
 This can be turned into an advantage by using colorful rubber bands or other customizable additions.
 Some children choose the colors of their school or favorite sports team, or themes to fit certain holidays or seasons.
 Ceramic brackets are less visible than metal brackets.
 Lingual systems are fitted to the inside of the teeth and are not very noticeable.
 The plastic aligner is pretty much invisible and many people will not even know you’re wearing it.
 It can also be removed for special occasions like the prom or senior pictures.

 Will I Need a Lot of Appointments?